mohit-raghavendra/BioEmbedS-Testbed-repository/README.md

-# Identifying cross-tissue signaling between genes from biomedical literature
+# Identifying gene mediators of cross-tissuesignaling from biomedical literature usingbalanced word embeddings

 This is the official repository of the paper "Identifying gene mediators of cross-tissuesignaling from biomedical literature usingbalanced word embeddings"